vectorgrp/XCPlite/examples/README.md

     If not, check the Ethernet settings in 'Device/DeviceConfiguration/Devices/MyDevice/Protocol/TransportLayer'.
 - To configure CANape for automatic upload of the A2L file, a few more settings have to be modified once in the new project:
     In 'Device/DeviceConfiguration/Devices/MyDevice/Database', enable automatic detection of database content and select 'Check identifier and content'.
+- To use the consistent calibration mode (indirect calibrationmode), the user defined XCP command for start and end calibration sequence have to be configured.
+This setting is not default in CANape.
+Refer to one of the example projects for details.

 The automatic A2L upload then happens every time a new version of A2L file has been generated.
 Depending on the settings in XCPlite, this happens after the first run of a new software build, or each time the application is restarted.
 Of course, the A2L file may also be copied manually into the CANape project folder.